TomatenKuchenDEV/docs/docs/features.md

 - [Many games](./games)
 - [Automatic deleting of messages in a channel](./autodelete)
 - [Suggestions](./suggest)
-	- verschiedene Kanäle je nach Status oder alle in einem
+	- different channels depending on state or all in one
-	- Reactions or buttons
+	- Reactions or buttons for voting
-	- Nachrichten im Vorschlägekanal werden automatisch zu einem Vorschlag
+	- Messages in the suggestion channel will be automatically converted into a suggestion
-	- Modus, in dem Vorschläge erst vom Team zugelassen werden müssen
+	- Mode which requires suggestions to be allowed by the team
 - Economy
 - Information on:
 	- Minecraft: